elewislockhart/ell27-Java-Apprentice/README.md

 ## ***** Working with Methods, Encapsulation, & Inheritance *****

-### Show how to use a common piece of logic from two different classes, in three different ways: 1) by composition, 2) by inheritance, and 3) by static method calls, discuss the tradeoffs
+### Show how to use a common piece of logic from two different classes, in three different ways: 1) by composition, 2) by inheritance, and 3) by static method calls, discuss the tradeoff, for example: two different classes that write a message to a file, one in XML, one in line-oriented text, but both need to reuse logic to open the file in the same way
-- for example:
-  - two different classes that write a message to a file, one in XML, one in line-oriented text, but both need to reuse logic to open the file in the same way

 ### Create and overload constructors -- Create a class that has 4 fields and construct the class with variations of one required field and the others are optional.
 Use constructor chaining as an example.
 - See OverloadedConstructors for completed task.